olofd/react-native-photos-framework/README.md

 ##withOptions for Images/Photos
 With options define special rules and options when loading an asset.
 If you want to know more about how an asset is loaded.
-Read below on chapter `About Asset-Loaders`
+Read below on chapter `About Asset-Loaders`.

 ###deliveryMode
 Apple's Photo Framework will download images from iCloud on demand, and will generally be very smart about caching and loading resources quickly.
 You can however define how an Image should be loaded.
 We have 3 different options in PHImageRequestOptionsDeliveryMode: